zbMATHOpen/Update_Links/README.md

     update-api -p DLMF
     ```

     to update the DLMF dataset managed by `zbmath-links-api`.
-    In the next future some scraping scripts for other partners will be integrated into this package and the command
+    In the next future, some scraping scripts for other partners will be integrated into this package, and the command

     ```
     update-api